 Castle Hill Resort & Spa (1905) Cavendish, Vermont

-This elegant resort in Vermont is surrounded by beautiful gardens and the majestic pine forests of the green mountains.
+This elegant resort in Vermont is surrounded by beautiful gardens and the majestic pine forests of the Green Mountains.
 Upon arrival, guests are first greeted by the beautiful gardens which have been maintained, as designed, in the original landscape blueprint.
-The resort’s landscaping was drafted by Frederick Law Olmsted Jr., son of legendary landscape architect Frederick Law Olmsted.
+The resort’s landscaping was designed by Frederick Law Olmsted Jr., son of legendary landscape architect Frederick Law Olmsted.

 Castle Hotel & Spa (1910) Tarrytown, New York

 Castle Hotel & Spa is perched majestically atop one of the highest points in the region overlooking the historic Hudson River in the lower Hudson Valley in New York.
 This historic castle sits on 10 tranquil wooded acres that provide a respite of refinement and luxury.
 The manicured grounds provide a magnificent backdrop for the numerous celebrations, events, and weddings held at this historic hotel.
 The garden room, available for private events or meetings offers views of the manicured gardens and Hudson River.